visgl/tsc/CHARTER.md

 ## Section 1: Scope

-`vis.gl` is to provide a comprehensive, open-source solution for GPU-powered visualizations of large-scale datasets, in particular geospatial data visualizations.
+`vis.gl` provides a comprehensive, open-source solution for GPU-powered visualizations of large-scale datasets, in particular geospatial data visualizations.
 The `vis.gl` project consists of many different sub-projects, such as a layer-based visualization framework, GPU toolkit, basemap react components, and more.
 The project is designed to be modular, so that it can be used in a variety of different environments and for different purposes.

 ### 1.1: In-scope